| GENERAL INFO (Jump to Diary)|

 nice looking restaurant.
 I just make a stroll along the beach, and a bit

 into the mangrove.
-I fail to find any trails, but I might have to return one
+I fail to find any trails, and I might have to return one

 of the days.

 On one of my desperate attempts to reach the water, I cross an old stone bridge over a small river.
-It is only a few I have seen in the entire Caribbean.
+I have only a few seen in the entire Caribbean.
 I make it out on a large meadow, next to the water.
 The beach is covered in seaweed, and that seems to be common along the eastern coast today.

 The houses and huts are getting scares, the great nature sights plentiful.
 I stop at another little fishing village, and they sure have got their share of the dead seaweed.
 I do a little tour along the coast, and back along the village.
 Some of the huts are real small.